-- 178. Currently, all Local Service Boards have produced their first single integrated plans, in line with the advice set out in the 2012 Welsh Government guidance Shared Purpose Shared Delivery.
-However, whilst Local Service Boards remain voluntary partnerships it will be impossible to achieve a consistent approach across Wales in respect of the use of evidence, the setting of priorities, citizen engagement and the approach to accountability in respect of planning local services. - 179.
+- 187. Currently, all Local Service Boards have produced their first single integrated plans, in line with the advice set out in the 2012 Welsh Government guidance Shared Purpose Shared Delivery.
+However, whilst Local Service Boards remain voluntary partnerships it will be impossible to achieve a consistent approach across Wales in respect of the use of evidence, the setting of priorities, citizen engagement and the approach to accountability in respect of planning local services. - 188.
 In respect of community planning, the core purpose of the Bill is the placing of a duty upon specified public authorities to engage in integrated community planning so as to promote and improve the well-being of the people, communities and areas they serve.
-This is to happen within the framework of the national goals and indicators, and implemented according to the sustainable development principle. - 180.
+This is to happen within the framework of the national goals and indicators, and implemented according to the sustainable development principle. - 189.
 The Bill will also define the manner in which this planning duty is to be discharged; namely through the establishment of statutory Public Services Boards, the undertaking of an assessment of local well-being and the preparation of local well-being plans.
-This planning duty will apply to local authorities, local health boards, fire and rescue authorities and Natural Resources Wales in their capacity as members of a Public Services Board. - 181.
+This planning duty will apply to local authorities, local health boards, fire and rescue authorities and Natural Resources Wales in their capacity as members of a Public Services Board. - 190.
 The intended effect of this planning duty is greater clarity on the mechanisms, scope and purpose of partnership working and, within this framework, greater freedom for members of the Public Services Boards to manage joint planning and service delivery effectively.
-The Bill will also have the effect of streamlining partnership working by repealing a number of duties to produce plans and strategies. - 182.
-The Bill establishes a 'local aim' for each Public Services Board to improve the economic, social and environmental well-being of its area.
-Each Board will be required to pursue this aim by contributing to the achievement of the well-being goals within its area (see section 6.3 of this chapter).
-Collectively, the well-being goals will enable the Public Services Boards to understand what they must seek to achieve with regards improving the long-term economic, social and environmental well-being of their area. - 183.
-Placing integrated community planning within the context of the common aim, and therefore the well-being goals, will give Public Services Boards the ability to address the full range of long-term economic, social and environmental well-being of people and communities in their area.
-In particular, this includes addressing the lack of an environmental dimension in many existing single integrated plans - 184.
+The Bill will also have the effect of streamlining partnership working by repealing a number of duties to produce plans and strategies. - 191.
+The Bill places on each Public Services Board a duty to improve the economic, social and environmental well-being of its area by contributing to the achievement of the well-being goals within its area (see section 6.3 of this chapter).
+Collectively, the well-being goals will enable the Public Services Boards to understand what they must seek to achieve with regards to improving the long-term economic, social and environmental well-being of their area. - 192.
+Placing integrated community planning within the context of contributing to the achievement of the well-being goals will give Public Services Boards the ability to address the full range of long-term economic, social and environmental well-being of people and communities in their area.
+In particular, this includes addressing the lack of an environmental dimension in many existing single integrated plans - 193.
 Currently the manner in which evidence is used to underpin local decision making is highly variable.
 Legislating to require Public Services Boards to carry out an assessment of the well-being of their local area will help to ensure that evidence is used more systematically so that decisions about policy and resource allocation are based upon a more mature understanding of local needs, including long term trends.
 This will allow the approach to service delivery to take into account the best evidence of what works.
 The voice of people and communities must be made an integral part of this evidence base.